Spring Cloud: API-Gateway And Naming-Server Concepts

 The Master Microservices with Spring Boot and Spring Cloud Udemy course also comes with some content about logging and tracing, so I decided to implement them here as well.

-Without getting to technical about it, those dependencies helps with:
+Without getting too technical about it, those dependencies help with:

 - Giving unique IDs to the logs.